Fulbright US–ASEAN Visiting Scholar Initiative Program

 Application for this program will be evaluated by a binational peer review panel in accordance with normal Fulbright standards that are competitive, merit-based, open and transparent.
 Staff of the US Mission to ASEAN in Jakarta and Indonesian scholars and experts will be involved in interviews of shortlisted candidates.
 The final selections will be made by the J. William Fulbright Foreign Scholarship Board in Washington.

-Applicants are urged to explore possible affiliations with US institutions, including universities, think tanks, and research institutes, in advance of submitting their formal applications.
+All applicants are urged to explore possible affiliations with U.S. institutions, including universities, think tanks, and research institutes, in advance of submitting their formal applications.
 Letters of invitation will enable program organizers to make the most suitable affiliations.
-Fulbright US–ASEAN projects should coincide with traditional fall/spring semesters, starting in September at earliest or January at the latest, and the project should end before May at the latest for 2017-2018 Academic Year.
+All of the selected Fulbright U.S.-ASEAN Visiting Scholars will come to the United States during the same timeframe, on the traditional fall semester, starting in September and ending in December.

 The grant will provide:

-- University lab and research fees up to $3,000, as necessary
+- Qualifying university lab and research fees up to $3,000, as necessary.

 How to Apply